davidcalikes/Marvelous-Matching/docs/README.md

     * The about page information is presented on a blue textured background consistent in style and presentation with the rest of the site

-    * The about page features photo images of the app within a learnng environment.
+    * The about page features photo images of the app used within a learnng environment.

 <img src="assets/readme_images/band_news.png">